fgfobdpqjs/EatKunGai1/README_EN.md

 This game has no association with 蔡徐坤 or his management team and is for entertainment purposes only.

+The content of `static/image` and `static/music` comes from the internet.
+If there is infringement, it can be found in [Issues](https://github.com/fgfobdpqjs/EatKunGai1/issues) Contact to delete and attach the 'delete' tag.

 ## Used items and their licenses

 1. EatKano ([Website](https://xingye.me/game/eatkano) [GitHub](https://github.com/arcxingye/EatKano) [License: MIT license](https://raw.githubusercontent.com/arcxingye/EatKano/refs/heads/main/LICENSE))